Malware installed on your PC

 Phishing is an Internet scam designed to trick you into revealing information about your accounts.
-This information includes your Windows Live ID and password, and details about you or your accounts that can be used to gain access to your accounts.
+This information includes your Microsoft account and password, and details about you or your accounts that can be used to gain access to your accounts.

 The majority of phishing scams are websites offering deals that are too good to be true such as free Microsoft points.
 To get you onto these sites they may send you the following:

 - E-mails appear to be from Microsoft or Xbox informing that there is an issue with account information or claiming that your account has been compromised and immediate action is needed